gg4u/nifty/Atlas/Atlas.md

 ## Extending knowledge discovery platforms APIs

-- creation of API/Atlas to expose collection of knowledge maps
+- [x] creation of API/Atlas to expose collection of knowledge maps
-- creation of API/news to expose news associated to a topic
+- [x] creation of API/news to expose news associated to a topic

 # User Experience for web platform [September 2018]

 ## Designing UX and interaction

-- creation of Atlas front-end to expose collection of knowledge maps (pinterest look-and-feel version)
+- [x] creation of Atlas front-end to expose collection of knowledge maps (pinterest look-and-feel version)
-- definition of UX to display custom content associated to a map
+- [x] definition of UX to display custom content associated to a map
-- definition of UX to display custom content associated to a topic
+- [x] definition of UX to display custom content associated to a topic

 ## Extending knowledge discovery maps logic to support external content
-- integration of news content for selected topic
+- [x] integration of news content for selected topic
-- integration of video content for current map
+- [x] integration of video content for current map
+- [ ] integration of custom content for selected topic

 ## Designing mockup layout
-- definition of UI of Atlas, complying with material design principles
+- [x] definition of UI of Atlas, complying with material design principles

 ## Extending knowledge discovery platforms layout
-- adding contextual menu for maps
+- [x] adding contextual menu for maps
-- adapting scrolling and appearence of menu for mobile and web
+- [x] adapting scrolling and appearence of menu for mobile and web
-- adding news content UI for selected topic
+- [x] adding news content UI for selected topic
-- adding video content UI for current map
+- [x] adding video content UI for current map
-- mockup for additional third party content for current topic
+- [x] mockup for additional third party content for current topic

-- improving readability of maps
+- [x] improving readability of maps
   - responsive formatting of label size on zooming ratio
   - responsive formatting of label display on zooming ratio
   - adjusting appearance of image elements on current node